Ramlila and Where it Can be Witnessed in India

 Ramlila is a performance art reenacting the legendary story of Lord Rama’s life that is celebrated with great fervor across India every year.
 These dramatic staged productions of the Ramayana epic provide devotees with an experiential way to connect with Lord Rama while embedding moral and spiritual lessons from his life.
 Witnessing a Ramlila performance is a vibrant way to truly immerse in traditional Indian culture.

-Ramlila in India
+Ramlila in India.

 The most renowned Ramlila celebrations take place over nine days during the Navaratri festival in key locations associated with the Ramayana.
 Some of the best places to experience the grand spectacle of Ramlila in India are Ayodhya, Varanasi, Vrindavan, New Delhi and Almora.